 What is social proof?

-When it comes to Public Relations, marketing, and getting the word out there about a company, there are different social proof types.
-They can include expert, celebrity, user, the crowd’s wisdom, the wisdom of friends, and certification.
+When it comes to getting the word out there about a company, there are different types of social proof.
+These can include expert, celebrity, user, the crowd’s wisdom, the wisdom of friends, and certification.

-They are pretty self-explanatory, but expert social proof is when an expert in a specific industry recommends a company’s products or services or is associated with a brand.
+Expert social proof is when an expert in a specific industry recommends a company’s products or services or is associated with a brand.
 Celebrity or influencer social proof is when they endorse products and services through their social media channels or word-of-mouth.
 User social proof when existing customers recommend a company based on their personal experience with it.
-Other types can be when a large group of people is seen endorsing a brand, when friends approve a product, and when a company gets a stamp of approval from an authoritative figure in the industry.
+Other types of social proof include a large group of people endorsing a brand, friends approving a product, and a company getting a stamp of approval from an authoritative figure in the industry.